thiagokokada/zit/README.md

     $ zit-install-load "https://github.com/Eriner/zim/" ".zim" "init.zsh"

-Finally, Zit can also update all your installed plugins.
+Finally, Zit can also upgrade all your installed plugins.
 For this one you simply need to run:

-    $ zit-update
+    $ zit-upgrade

-And Zit will update all your plugins.
+And Zit will upgrade all your plugins.

 Of course, instead of typing this command at the start of your session everytime, you can simply put in your `~/.zshrc`.